-Gertrude Jekyll rose is consistently ranked as the most scented of modern English roses, and the petals are often used in the perfume industry for essential oils and fragrance production.
+Gertrude Jekyll rose is consistently ranked as the most scented modern English rose, and the petals are often used in the perfume industry for essential oils and fragrance production.
 This rose has a powerful scent varying from sweet to traditional damask rose essence.
-Grand Siecle is another older style rose which I have been growing that has one of the most potent perfumes with a rich smell of rose oil and added berry notes.
+Grand Siecle is another older style rose that I have been growing that has one of the most potent perfumes with a rich smell of rose oil and added berry notes.

 Facts about Rose Fragrance

 The first blooms of summer are the most fragrant.